Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in flat clusters (umbels), in groups (umbellets) of 4 to 7 flowers each.
+[photo of flowers] Flowers are in flat clusters (umbels), in groups (umbellets) of 4 to 7 flowers each, at the top of the plant and the ends of branching stems.
 Individual flowers are about 1/8 inch across, with 5 notched white petals, 5 white-tipped stamens, and 2 styles that are shorter than the petals (the arrows in the thumbnail photo point them out).
-At the base of each umbellet is a hairy bract.
-One plant usually has a few clusters.
+At the base of each umbellet are several narrow, hairy bracts that spread downward.

 Notes:

-Sweet Cicely and Aniseroot are very similar and easily confused.
-Aniseroot has more flowers per umbellet (8 to 16), styles longer than the petals, and has sparsely hairy or hairless stems.
-The hairiness of the stems is the most obvious difference.
+Sweet Cicely and Aniseroot (Osmorhiza longistylis) are very similar and easily confused.
+Aniseroot has more flowers per umbellet (8 to 16), styles longer than the petals, has short-hairy or hairless stems, the leaves are less deeply divided, and the foliage has an anise fragrance when crushed.
+The hairiness of the stems is usually the most noticeable difference.

 More photos